 End-Fed Half-Wave (EFHW) Antenna

-If you want to build your own End-Fed Half-Wave antenna, it’s pretty easy.
-The ARRL sells a kit made by HF Kits that is available here.
-I have bought and built this exact kit.
-Once I had it up and working, I made a ton of contacts on HF.
-I then decided to build another one that could handle more power since I do a lot of digital radio which has a higher duty cycle, which can cause some baluns to heat up beyond their heat dissipating specifications, especially if you’re using a lot of power, and the enclosure is completely sealed with no vent.
-I used a heavier gauge wire, 2 toroids, and a higher rated capacitor.
+Once I had used it for a while, and knew what it could and couldn’t do, I decided to build another one that could handle more power.
+I do a lot of digital radio which has a higher duty cycle, which can cause some baluns to heat up beyond their heat dissipating specifications, especially if you’re using a lot of power and the enclosure is completely sealed with no vent.
+I used a heavier gauge wire, 2 toroids, and a higher rated capacitor, as well as adding a vent on the bottom to allow for pressure differences due to temperature, as well as allowing any moisture to escape.
 I can’t say that I SAW any difference, but it made me feel better to know it could handle whatever I was going to throw at it in the future, especially if I add a linear amplifier.

 The End-Fed Half-Wave antenna is a great antenna, especially if you have a tuner.
 It covers a lot of bands with the most common configuration covering 10, 15, 20, and 40 meters.
 You can add a coil and a small amount of additional wire to the end to add 80 meters as well, and the directions are included to do that.
 This is a very versatile and easy to deploy antenna.
 It is great for POTA work since you only need to get one end of the antenna high up in a tree.